 Iran's coronavirus death toll jumps to 54, with 978 infected

-Iran's death toll from the new coronavirus has reached 54, Health Ministry spokesman Kianush Jahanpur told state TV, adding that the number of people infected had reached 978.
+Iran's death toll from the new coronavirus has reached 54, Health Ministry spokesman told state TV, adding that the number of people infected had reached 978.

 "We have set up centres across the country to help people to tackle the virus ... we need national cooperation to tackle this crisis.
 People should follow our health officials' advice," said the commander, who was not named by Iran's Press TV.
 The spread of the virus in Iran, the epicentre of the outbreak in the Middle East, has prompted growing anxiety among Iranians and concern in some quarters over the clerical establishment's response.

-(Writing by Parisa Hafezi; additional reporting by Babak Dehghanpisheh; Editing by Mark Potter and David Goodman)
+(Writing by Parisa Hafezi; additional reporting by Babak Dehghanpisheh; Editing by David Goodman and Ros Russell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)